-It is a fact that climate vulnerable countries already pay significantly higher interest rates solely because they are own - affect V20 countries, climate vulnerable, and that the projected increase in • multilateral development banks and other relevant severe flooding and disastrous cyclones may further stakeholders in the international finance system in the worsen their credit rating by an average of 20 percent accontext of designing effective and efficient climate risk cording to simulated models (Buhr/Volz et al. 2018).
-This financing strategies, instruments and facilities, and further penalizes these countries and deprives them of national political decision makers and stakeholders fair conditions in accessing capital markets in order to from civil society and the business sector to overcome finance low carbon, climate-resilient, sustainable dewidely spread insurance illiteracy and to find natiovelopment pathways.
-Not only do these countries suffer nally appropriate and fair solutions. disproportionally from economic loss and damage due to climate change, which they bear no responsibility for, they also have to pay higher interest rates because of the accelerated climate risks they may face in future, which they also have played no part in causing.
+It is a fact that climate vulnerable countries already pay significantly higher interest rates solely because they are climate vulnerable, and that the projected increase in severe flooding and disastrous cyclones may further worsen their credit rating by an average of 20 percent according to simulated models (Buhr/Volz et al. 2018).
+This further penalizes these countries and deprives them of fair conditions in accessing capital markets in order to finance low carbon, climate-resilient, sustainable development pathways.
+Not only do these countries suffer disproportionally from economic loss and damage due to climate change, which they bear no responsibility for, they also have to pay higher interest rates because of the accelerated climate risks they may face in future, which they also have played no part in causing.
 This market logic leads to a perpetuated discrimination that needs to be addressed by the international community through new risk financing approaches aimed at compensating for this unfair discrimination.
 Therefore, it is another important issue to be addressed by: